-Fishing activities with Marine Park are managed by the QDPI&F through fisheries plans and regulations.
-There set out the rules for commercial fisheries and recreational anglers such as the type of fishing geathat may be used, the number of commercial fishing boats allowed in a fishery and size and bag finits.Fisheries Act 1994
+Fishing activities in the Marine Park are managed by the QDPI&F through fisheries plans and regulations.
+These set out the rules for commercial fisheries and recreational anglers such as the type of fishing gear that may be used, the number of commercial fishing boats allowed in a fishery and size and bag limits.

+- Fisheries Act 1994

 - Nature Conservation Act 1992

-Marine Parks Act 2004
+- Marine Parks Act 2004